Intercom vs Zendesk in 2026: Outcome-Based AI Pricing Compared

 Intercom hidden costs:

-- Fin resolutions during traffic spikes (product launches, outages, holiday seasons)
+- Fin Outcomes spike during traffic surges (product launches, outages, holidays)

-- Additional seats for non-support roles who need inbox access ($39-99/seat each)
+- Additional seats for non-support roles who need inbox access ($39-132/seat each)

 - Custom reporting requires Advanced plan ($99/seat minimum)